seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

 <http://ericrius1.github.io/IndrasNet/public/>

 Q. Given what you've seen.
-What possibilities are you interested in making?
+What possibilities are __you__ interested in making?

-Q. Aw we have close integrated access to all the other web technologies, what other interesting things could we do with that 3D rendering?
+Q. As we have close integrated access to all the other web technologies, what other interesting things could we do with that 3D rendering?

 While you think about those questions, move on through the next few steps.